Brenda-Machado/evorobotpy2/README.md

 ## Compiling

-Before running the models, you need to compile the resource that you'll use.
+Before running the models, you need to compile the resources that you'll use.
 The main resources available are: ErDiscrim, ErDpole, ErPredprey, ErStaybehind and Evonet.
 You can look for the compile command in your terminal by writing `make compile_` and then pressing `tab` to see all commands.
 You can find all of them in the `Makefile`, but here's a list: